BlassGO/LetsGO_request/launch/users/Magisk_Bootlogo_Changer/GUIDE.md

 # Installation
 > This module supports both Magisk, KSU and derivatives.

-## About
-* Remove the Booting Warning
-* Replace native images like the Bootlogo

 ### Remove the Booting Warning
 1. Install the module by Magisk/KSU.
 ### Change the Bootlogo